Khalanga, Darchula

-Khalanga (also called Darchula) is a town and the district headquarters of the Darchula District in the Sudurpashchim Province of Nepal.
+Khalanga is a town and the district headquarters of the Darchula District in the Sudurpashchim Province of Nepal.
 It is part of the Mahakali Municipality in the Mahakali Zone.
-The town is located on the bank of Mahakali River and the border with Uttarakhand state, India.
-The town on the Indian side of the border also has similar name, spelt as Dharchula.
+The town is located on the bank of Mahakali River and the border with Dharchula District of Uttarakhand state, India.
+The town on the Indian side of the border also has similar name called Dharchula.